top of page

 Your SAT score needs to reach colleges before their deadlines.
 So, picking your test date should match your college list.
 This is true if you're applying to top schools like those in the Ivy League.
 Most of these colleges offer Early Decision (ED), Early Action (EA), or Regular Decision (RD).
 These deadlines usually fall between November and early January.
 That means your SAT score must arrive on time.

-SAT scores are typically released 13 to 15 days after your test date.
+SAT scores are typically released 13 days after your test date.
 That means if you test in October, your scores might not make it in time for Early Decision deadlines.
 The SAT test in August is usually safer for fall applications.

 Some schools now require SAT scores again, especially after going test-optional during the pandemic.
 Others still recommend it.
 Either way, a strong score can boost your application.
 If you are homeschooled, applying from overseas, or going for STEM majors, your SAT score may be even more important.